BatGun21/S32K312_CAN_Polling/README.md

 ## Features

+### FlexCAN Integration
+The project integrates the FlexCAN module for CAN communication, enabling seamless data exchange over a CAN bus:
+- Initializing and configuring FlexCAN peripherals.
+- Transmitting and receiving CAN messages using standard identifiers.
+- Handling CAN message reception and updating application states accordingly.

 ### UART Communication
 The project utilizes UART for reliable and efficient communication between connected devices.
 It includes:
 - Initialization and configuration of UART interfaces.